 Most investors tend to think that hedge funds and other asset managers are worthless, as they cannot beat even simple index fund portfolios.
 In fact, most people expect hedge funds to compete with and outperform the bull market that we have witnessed over the past few years.
 However, hedge funds are generally partially hedged and aim at delivering attractive risk-adjusted returns rather than following the ups and downs of equity markets hoping that they will outperform the broader market.
 Our research shows that hedge funds do have great stock picking skills, so let’s take a glance at the smart money sentiment towards Visa Inc (NYSE:V).

-Visa Inc (NYSE:V) was in 112 hedge funds’ portfolios at the end of the third quarter of 2018.
+Visa Inc was in 112 hedge funds’ portfolios at the end of the third quarter of 2018.
 V has seen an increase in support from the world’s most elite money managers in recent months.
 There were 109 hedge funds in our database with V positions at the end of the previous quarter.
 Overall, Visa is the 8th most popular stock among the 694 hedge funds that disclosed their Q3 holdings recently (check out the list of 30 most popular stocks among hedge funds now).

-In the financial world there are a large number of tools investors have at their disposal to grade stocks.
+In the financial world, there are a large number of tools investors have at their disposal to grade stocks.
 A pair of the most under-the-radar tools are hedge fund and insider trading indicators.
 We have shown that, historically, those who follow the top picks of the best fund managers can outperform the broader indices by a solid amount.
 Insider Monkey’s flagship best performing hedge funds strategy returned 17.4% year to date (through early November) and outperformed the market by more than 14 percentage points this year.
 This strategy also outperformed the market by 3 percentage points in the fourth quarter despite the market volatility (see the details here).
 That’s why we believe hedge fund sentiment is a useful indicator that investors should pay attention to.

 Heading into the fourth quarter of 2018, a total of 112 of the hedge funds tracked by Insider Monkey were long this stock, a change of 3% from the second quarter of 2018.
-The graph below displays the number of hedge funds with bullish position in V over the last 7 quarters.
-With hedge funds’ capital changing hands, there exists a few noteworthy hedge fund managers who were increasing their stakes substantially (or already accumulated large positions).
+The graph below displays the number of hedge funds with a bullish position in V over the last 7 quarters.
+With hedge funds’ capital changing hands, there exist a few noteworthy hedge fund managers who were increasing their stakes substantially (or already accumulated large positions).

 When looking at the institutional investors followed by Insider Monkey, Ken Fisher’s Fisher Asset Management has the number one position in Visa Inc (NYSE:V), worth close to $2.7148 billion, corresponding to 3.3% of its total 13F portfolio.
 The second most bullish fund manager is Warren Buffett, holding a $1.5853 billion position; the fund has 0.7% of its 13F portfolio invested in the stock.
 Remaining professional money managers with similar optimism encompass Peter Rathjens, Bruce Clarke and John Campbell’s Arrowstreet Capital, Ken Griffin’s Citadel Investment Group and Charles Akre’s Akre Capital Management.